Project Management for Small Business Owners — Best Practices

 Your goal is to clearly define your schedule-driven project.
 You can always push some “nice to haves” to a later date (and even some of your must-haves might get kicked to that list, too, as your project kicks into gear), but clearly know what parts of are critical to your mission and which aren’t.

-3. Get Everything Online.
-Online, collaborative project management tools can help business managers plan, track and monitor their projects in real-time and to collaborate with other people in the organization.
+Online, collaborative project management tools such as nTask can help business managers plan, track and monitor their projects in real-time and to collaborate with other people in the organization.
 Also, backing up all files, schedules, tasks, and reports in an online cloud ensures nothing will be lost.
 Online tools save time and money in the long-run and enable you to monitor performance instantly to know whether your project is on track and headed for success.

 The biggest mistake small businesses make operationally is failing to manage their projects effectively.
 You don’t need to be a certified project manager to improve your ROI for your projects.
 Keep a structure in place, stick to your schedules, and take advantage of the advances in online project management software to help you manage and track your project.